TatianaRyzhova/russian-travel/README.md

 ## Project description:

-A static website which contains useful travel information across Russia.
+A responsive website which contains useful travel information across Russia.

 For whom?
 For foreign and local people who always wanted to discover Russia from a different side.
 Travellers can find plenty of valuable information and ideas about what places to visit, about forecast in different regions, where to buy